YashvardhanG/Cynthia/README.md

 <!-- DEVELOPMENTS -->
 ## Developments
-Since every project is ever evolving, Cynthia also has some planned future functionalities and changes.
+Since every project is ever-evolving, Cynthia also has some planned future functionalities and changes.
 This section includes the 'future goals' of development in this software.
 If you feel you can contribute to any of these, feel free to do so!
-You may also add onto this list and suggest new commands and functionalities which you feel might broden its approach.
+You may also add to this list and suggest new commands and functionalities which you feel might broaden its approach.
 <br><br>
 **Future Goals/Current Developments:**
 <ol>